adkelley/javascript-to-purescript/README.md

 ```
 $ mkdir purescript-hello
 $ cd purescript-hello
-$ pulp init
+$ pulp --psc-package init
 $ pulp run
 ```
 [Pulp](https://github.com/bodil/pulp) is an excellent build tool with plenty of helper options; such as watching for source file updates and re-compiling them automatically.
-As you add more library dependencies to your program, you can install them with `bower` (e.g., `bower install purescript-lists --save`)
+As you add more library dependencies to your program, you can install them with `psc-package` (e.g., `psc-package install <package>`).
+You'll find more information on `psc-package`  [here](https://github.com/purescript/psc-package)

 ### My Favorite PureScript tools & references